Merging stellar-mass binary black holes: Expected properties of merging systems

 \subsection{Merger rates}

-Here we outline high-level estimates of merger rates for each of the three candidate formation channels.
+Here we outline high-level estimates of merger rates for three candidate formation channels.
 The value of this back-of-the-envelope merger rate analysis is not so much in matching the rate inferred from gravitational-wave observations a posteriori as in setting the stage for some of the predictions of the properties of merging binaries (see below) and the discussion of evolutionary uncertainties (see \autoref{prospect}).
-That said, the merger rate predictions for isolated binary evolution via the common envelope phase are consistent with the observed rate of binary black hole mergers of around $\sim 10$ to $\sim 200$ Gpc$^{-3}$ yr$^{-1}$ \citep{GW150914:rates,GW170104} (see \citet{ratesdoc} for a slightly dated summary); dynamical formation rates tend toward the lower end of this range \citep{Rodriguez:2016,Park:2017,FragioneKocsis:2018}; and chemically homogeneous evolution could yield tens of mergers per Gpc$^{3}$ per yr$^{-1}$ in the local Universe \citep{MandeldeMink:2016,Marchant:2016}.
+The merger rate predictions and observed rates are summarised by \cite{MandelBroekgaarden:2021} (see \cite{ratesdoc} for a historical summary from a decade earlier).
+Broadly, predictions for isolated binary evolution, including contributions from chemically homogeneous evolution and population III stars, are consistent with or exceed the observed rate of binary black hole mergers of $[16,130]$ Gpc$^{-3}$ yr$^{-1}$ \citep{GWTC3:pop}, while predicted dynamical formation rates (including contributions from globular, nuclear, and young stellar clusters, as well as hierarchical triples) tend toward the lower end of the observed merger rate.